Research Fellow, Center for Asian Studies

 - Geopolitics and political economy of Asia

 - Geopolitics of the energy and digital transitions

 - Critical raw materials (esp.
 Rare Earth Elements)

-John Seaman joined Ifri in 2009, where he specializes in the geopolitics and political economy of energy and natural resources in Asia, with a focus on China and Japan.
-He also conducts research on China's industrial strategy and foreign policy, the U.S. strategy and policy in East Asia, Europe-China relations, international relations and geopolitics in East Asia, and the political economy of critical raw materials (incl. rare earth elements).
+John Seaman specializes in the geopolitics and political economy of East Asia and on China’s relations with Europe and the United States.
+He also conducts research on China's industrial strategy and foreign policy, the geopolitics of the energy and digital transitions, and the political economy of critical raw materials.

-Mr. Seaman holds a Master in International Affairs - International Security from Sciences Po, Paris, a Bachelor of Arts in International Economics from Seattle University, and studied as a NSEP David L. Boren Scholar at the Beijing Center for Chinese Studies (2002-03).
-In the summer of 2011 and 2013 he was a visiting researcher with the Energy and Environment Program of the Canon Institute for Global Studies (CIGS) in Tokyo, Japan and was an International Research Fellow with CIGS until 2018.
-He has spent a number of years studying and working in both China and Japan.
+Mr. Seaman joined Ifri in 2009.
+He holds a Master in International Affairs from Sciences Po, Paris, a Bachelor of Arts in International Economics from Seattle University, and studied as a NSEP David L. Boren Scholar at the Beijing Center for Chinese Studies (2002-03).
+He was an International Research Fellow with Canon Institute for Global Studies (CIGS) in Tokyo (2013-18).

 Covid-19 in Europe-China Relations: A country-level analysis Special Report of the European Think-tank Network on China (ETNC), 29 April 2020

 Analysis from 19 countries reveals the complexities of Europe’s relations with China amid the Covid-19 crisis.

 Asia after the War in Ukraine: Re-imagining multilateralism and the risk of high-intensity conflict (video replay)